apache/spark/docs/monitoring.md

 - deferredBlocks - the number of the current deferred block parts buffered in memory
 - deferredBlockBytes - the size of the current deferred block parts buffered in memory
 - staleBlockPushes - the number of stale shuffle block push requests
-- ignoredBlockBytes - the size of the pushed block data that are ignored after the shuffle file is finalized or when a request is for a duplicate block
+- ignoredBlockBytes - the size of the pushed block data that are ignored.
+The pushed block data are considered as ignored for these cases: 1. received after the shuffle file is finalized; 2. when a request is for a duplicate block; 3. the part that ESS failed to write.

 # Advanced Instrumentation